Department: Pathobiology and Population Sciences

 Damer is Professor of parasite genetics.
 His research interests are focused on protozoan parasites and pathogens of poultry using genetics and molecular biology.

 Damer graduated with a degree in Animal Science from Wye College (University of London) in 1997.
 Following an MSc in Pig Production, he completed a PhD in bacterial genetics, both at the University of Aberdeen.
 After the completion of his PhD in 2001 he took up a post at the Institute for Animal Health (IAH) working on avian coccidiosis caused by the protozoan Eimeria species.
 During his time at IAH he carried out fundamental and applied genetics-led research, contributing to the Eimeria genome sequencing consortium, developing reverse-genetics strategies for use with Eimeria, designing a series of new molecular diagnostic tools and using genetic mapping as a step towards development of a new generation of cost-effective anticoccidial vaccines.
 In 2010 Damer joined the Royal Veterinary College, where he was appointed professor in 2016.
-Damer is currently Editor-in-Chief of the journal Avian Pathology.
+Damer is currently Editor-in-Chief of the journal Avian Pathology and a member of the executive committee of the World Veterinary Poultry Association.

 Since joining the RVC Damer has extended his research interests in Eimeria - protozoan parasites with cause the disease coccidiosis in all livestock species, most notably poultry.
-These parasites can cause a severe enteritis and have been estimated to cost the global poultry production industry in excess of £2 billion per annum.
+These parasites can cause a severe enteritis and have been estimated to cost the global poultry production industry in excess of £10 billion per annum.
 Current research strands include continuing studies to map genetic loci that encode genuinely immunoprotective antigens as vaccine candidates and the development of Eimeria as a novel vaccine delivery vehicle (in collaboration with Prof. Fiona Tomley).
 More recently, Damer has developed research interests in Eimeria population genetics and genetic diversity, interactions of Eimeria with bacterial pathogens of poultry, parasite diagnostics, microbiomes and studies on parasite evolution in domestic and wild animals.
-Damer also works with a range of other apicomplexan parasites including Toxoplasma gondii and Cryptosporidium species, as well as the poultry red mite (Dermanyssus gallinae).
+Damer also works with a range of other apicomplexan parasites including Toxoplasma gondii and Cryptosporidium species, as well as the poultry red mite (Dermanyssus gallinae), and in the wider areas of poultry health and gut integrity.

 Current projects include: